Pavith19/Student-Management-System/README.md

   - SQL exceptions are caught and displayed to the user with relevant messages.
   - Input mismatch exceptions are handled to prompt the user for correct input types.

+## Contact

+If you have any questions or suggestions, feel free to contact me at pavithd2020@gmail.com